Quantum traces for $\mathrm{SL}_n(\mathbb{C})$: The case $n=3$: Quantum trace polynomials for SLn

-\begin{remark} In the above matrices, we recall that the square brackets surrounding each monomial indicate that we are taking the Weyl quantum ordering, which depends on the quiver defining the $q$-commutation relations in the Fock-Goncharov quantum torus $\mathscr{T}_n^\omega(\triang)$; see \S \ref{sssec:weyl-ordering} and Figure \ref{fig:Fg-quiver}.
-It is here that the choice of $\omega^{1/2}$ sneaks into the construction, as it is required to define the Weyl ordering.
+\begin{remark} In the above matrices, we recall that the square brackets surrounding the monomials indicate that we are taking the Weyl quantum ordering, which depends on the quiver defining the $q$-commutation relations in the Fock--Goncharov quantum torus $\mathscr{T}_n^\omega(\mathfrak{T})$; see \S \ref{sssec:weyl-ordering} and Figure \ref{fig:Fg-quiver}.
+It is here that the choice of $\omega^{1/2}$ enters into the construction.

 In Theorem \ref{thm:first-theorem}, we saw that the quantum left and right matrices $\vec{L}^\omega$ and $\vec{R}^\omega$ are points of the quantum special linear group $\mathrm{SL}_n^q$.
-One puzzling observation is that, in order for these matrices to satisfy even just the relations required to be in the quantum matrix algebra $\mathrm{M}_n^q$, they have to be normalized by ``dividing out'' their determinants.
+Note that, in order for these matrices to satisfy even just the relations required to be in the quantum matrix algebra $\mathrm{M}_n^q$, they had to be normalized by `dividing out' their determinants.
 For example, the above $n=3$ version of the matrix $\vec{L}^\omega$ would not satisfy the $q$-commutation relations required to be a point of $\mathrm{M}_3^q$ if we had instead put $D_L=1$. \end{remark}